-Severely stressed people [30-32] and abused children [33-35] experience brain atrophy.
-SAMP10 mice show cerebral atrophy with aging, amplified by stress load [77].
-In order to clarify when and where stress-induced brain atrophy occurs, the brains of mice under confrontational housing conditions were closely analyzed using ex vivo magnetic resonance scanning [81].
+It has been reported that severely stressed people [30-32] and abused children [33-35] experience brain atrophy.
+SAMP10 mice show cerebral atrophy with aging, and it was revealed that stress load further promotes cerebral atrophy [77].
+In order to clarify when and where stress-induced brain atrophy occurs, the brains of mice under confrontational housing conditions were closely analyzed using ex vivo magnetic resonance scanning (MR) [81].
 The mice were kept under confrontational housing conditions.
-The theanine group freely drank water containing theanine (6 mg/kg/day) while control mice drank water.
+The theanine group freely drank water containing theanine (6 mg/kg/day).
+The control mice drank water.
 Significant atrophy occurred in the cerebral cortex one month after stress loading, and then atrophy progressed in the control mice (Figure 7a) [81].
-Similar levels of atrophy were observed in mice of the theanine group one month later under stress loading, but these recovered after 2 months.
-The hippocampus tended to become atrophic one month after the start of stress loading, but at 6 months, the hippocampus of mice in the theanine group was significantly larger than that of control mice [81].
-The cerebral cortex of ddY mice became atrophic in the control group one month after the start of stress loading but recovered thereafter [81] (Figure 7b).
-No atrophy was observed in cerebral cortex of ddY mice in the theanine group.
+Similar atrophy levels were observed in the theanine group mice one month later under stress loading, but these were recovered after 2 months.
+The hippocampus tended to atrophy one month after the start of stress loading, but at 6 months, the hippocampus of mice in the theanine group was significantly larger than that of control mice [81], while the cerebral cortex of ddY mice atrophied in the control group one month after the start of stress loading but recovered thereafter [81] (Figure 7b).
+No atrophy was observed in the theanine group of ddY mice.
 Similar effects were observed in the hippocampus.
-There were differences in stress-induced brain atrophy between SAMP10 and ddY mice.
-These results confirm that stress-induced atrophy of the brain occurs at an early stage, and that theanine is involved in the suppression and recovery of stress-induced brain atrophy.
+There was a difference in stress-induced brain atrophy between SAMP10 and ddY mice.
+These results confirm that stress-induced atrophy of the brain occurs at an early stage, and theanine is involved in the suppression and recovery of stress-induced brain atrophy.

-Fig. 7.
-Time course of the neocortex volume in SAMP10 (a) and ddY mice (b) between the control (open circles) and theanine (closed circles) groups under confrontational housing conditions.
-The mice were dissected after 0, 1, 2, 4, and 6 months of confrontational housing and subjected to measurements of ex vivo magnetic resonance scanning (n = 3-12; \, p < 0.05) [81]
+Figure 7.
+The time course of the neocortex volume in SAMP10 (a) and ddY mice (b) between the control (open circle) and theanine (closed circle) groups under confrontational housing conditions.
+The mice were dissected after 0, 1, 2, 4, and 6 months of confrontational housing and subjected to measurement for ex vivo MR (n = 3-12; , p < 0.05) [81].

-3.5 Changes in Hippocampal Gene Expression Due to Stress Loading and Suppression by Theanine or Arginine
+3.5.
+Changes in Hippocampal Gene Expression Due to Stress Loading and Suppression by Theanine or Arginine

 Since changes in the initial stage of stress loading were clearly important, changes in hippocampal gene expression on the third day of stress loading were comprehensively investigated.
-The expression of lipocalin 2 (Lcn2) markedly increased in SAMP10 mice after stress loading but was clearly suppressed following theanine intake [81] (Figure 8).
+The expression of lipocalin 2 (Lcn2) was markedly increased in SAMP10 mice by stress loading but was clearly suppressed following theanine intake [81] (Figure 8).
 The increase in ddY was slight.
 Excessive Lcn2 expression has been reported to lead to increased neuronal cell death, as Lcn2 is released from activated astrocytes and increases nerve cell damage and inflammation [82].
 Excessive Lcn2 expression in SAMP10 mice is thought to be a primary cause of brain atrophy.
 In addition, the control of Lcn2 by theanine may be critical in suppressing the chronic inflammation associated with aging and neurodegenerative diseases.